Cell EXPLORERS TUS midlands

 Bioscience Research Institute

 Professor Rowan has dedicated his academic and enterprise career to the pursuit of scientific excellence under the same core theme of disease mitigation and prevention harnessing applied microbiology, toxicology, parasitology and analytical chemistry.
 His blend of oriented basic and applied research are aligned with national research prioritization (NRP) areas of therapeutics, medical devices and novel processing technologies.
 He is Director of the Bioscience Research Institute (http://bri.ait.ie) which is a designated Technology Core Facility for supporting regional industries in life sciences as part of EU Interreg Sharebiotech.
-Prof. Rowan also holds an Adjunct Professorship in NUI Galway and lectures in the Faculty of Science & Health in AIT.
-He has been a Cell EXPLORERS institutional partner directing the Cell EXPLORERS AIT Team since 2015 in addition to participating in AIT SciFest Events.
+Prof. Rowan also holds an Adjunct Professorship in University of Galway and lectures in the Faculty of Science & Health in TUS midlands.

 Lyndsey O'Kane